GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_3_vertex_api/README.md

 - Authentication with Vertex AI
 - WebSocket connection management
 - Message routing
+Each chapter builds upon its Part 2 counterpart while handling Vertex AI specifics.
+The proxy server handles:
+- Authentication with Vertex AI
+- WebSocket connection management
+- Message routing
 - Token refresh and session management

+The proxy server enhances security by handling authentication and token management on the backend, preventing exposure of sensitive credentials on the client-side.
+It also maintains persistent connections and handles reconnection logic, improving the reliability of the application.